by Erik Dalton Ph.D.

-As winter approaches and leaves begin cluttering the yards, I begin to see more clients complaining of bending and twisting back pain.
+Now that summer is upon us, I’m beginning to see more clients complaining of bending and twisting back pain.
 In most people, the lumbar spine and sacrum are pretty stable during forward bending and lifting, but not so when sidebending and/or rotation are added to the equation.
-Sacroiliac joint biomechanics is complex and controversial, so I will limit our discussion to one very painful condition (treated in the video below) termed a left-on-right backward sacral torsion (Fig 1).
+Sacroiliac joint biomechanics is complex and controversial, so I will limit our discussion to one very painful condition (treated in the video below) termed a left-on-right backward sacral torsion (Fig. 1).

 To simplify sacral torsion biomechanics, please try these two palpation exercises:

 1. Stand and place the fingers of each hand along the superior border of your sacrum.
 Forward bend the trunk and feel this bone push back at you.
 The sacral bases are actually moving posterior and a little bit superior, but you won’t feel the headward movement much, because the sacrotuberous and sacrospinous ligaments (and slips of biceps femoris) are tugging on the sacrum from below (Fig. 2a & (Fig. 2b).
 This musculoligamentous bracing action allows all the lumbar facets starting at L5, to glide forward on their inferior neighbors so we can perform activities such as leaning over to tie a shoe.